Updated: Feb 21

-With so many perfect people before our eyes, how can we like the imperfect part(s) of ourselves?
+With so many perfect people before our eyes, how can we even begin to like the imperfect part(s) of ourselves?

 But you and I have something in common with those beautiful people.
 It is a personality shaped, in part, by what we think of our ourselves.
 And beautiful, or not, any negative thoughts and feelings we have about ourselves weigh heavily on the quality of our lives.

 How can we accept that part?
-By realizing that that part is not the problem; it is the negative thoughts and feelings that go with it; it is the embarrassment, shame, irritation and even anger we feel when we notice it.
+By realizing that the part is not the problem; it is the negative thoughts and feelings that go with it; it is the embarrassment, shame, irritation and even anger when we notice it.

-But imagine not having those feelings!
-Without them that part would be just another part of you; And you would experience complete self-acceptance, along with a boost in self-esteem (self-love) and self-confidence.
+Now, imagine not having those feelings!
+Without them that part would be just another part of you; Without them, you would experience complete self-acceptance, along with a boost in self-esteem (self-love) and self-confidence.

-Here, then, are 3 steps to release those feelings:
+Here, then, are four steps to get rid of those awful feelings:

 1.)
 Relax.
 Every time we feel negative about ourselves, we automatically try to stop feeling that way by tightening body and breath.
 Instead, relax; breathe out the tension with each breath.

 2.)
-When you are relaxed, step up to a mirror, look directly at that part and feel the discomfort.
-For some of us this means feeling disgust, anger or even hate.
+Then, step up to a mirror, look directly at that part and feel the emotion.
+For some of us this means feeling disgust, discouragement, anger or even hate.

-Feel whatever is there, and continue breathing out the tension.
+Feel whatever is there, as you continue breathing out the tension.

 3.)
-Later, do it again.
 After a number of times, you will probably find that those feelings are not so awful.
-It may even seem as if you are getting use to them; but, in fact, they are weakening.
+It may even seem as if you are becoming use to them; but, in fact, they are weakening.

 And because you are feeling what you do not want to feel, you are growing stronger .

-Also, give yourself permission to be that way.
-Ignoring, hiding or even hating yourself has not been working.
-Your self-acceptance / self-esteem stays at the same level, or worse).
+4.)
+Finally, give yourself permission to be that way, to be imperfect.
+Ignoring, hiding or even hating ourselves does not work (our self-acceptance / self-esteem stays at the same level, or worse).
 And self-criticism never helps.

-You can weaken those negative feelings faster by feeling the emotion without words.
+You can weaken those negative feelings faster by feeling them without words.
 Both words and thoughts dilute emotional release.